Home / Our Locations / Washington DC

 The Freedom Center aftercare program offers daily therapy and addiction education at the end of the day for people who are busy with daily living.

-There is also the option to live off-campus from the outpatient facility and stay in a halfway house with other addicts in recovery.
+There is also the option to live off-campus from the outpatient facility and stay in a halfway house with others in recovery.
 The Freedom Center helps patients find sober living homes as well.
 This serves the purpose of giving a stable and sober living situation to a patient as they go through recovery.
 This is commonly referred to as a “halfway house.”

 Can I Use Insurance to Pay For Rehab?